phansch/philhansch.net/_posts/2020-01-14-exploring-embedded-rust-part-1.md

-I think this is a good point to wrap up this post as I won't be able to get back into for a few days.
-In the next post I'm going to try writing my first embedded Rust program.
+I think this is a good point to wrap up this post as I won't be able to get back into it for a few days.
+In the next post I'm going to try writing my first embedded Rust program following the discovery book.

 [Processing]: https://processing.org/
 [the_book]: https://rust-embedded.github.io/book/intro/index.html